mschuchard/jenkins-devops-libs/README.md

 ## Ports

-These libraries will eventually be ported to other pipeline software so that they will also be enabled for the same tools supported here.
+These libraries will eventually be ported to other pipeline software so that these pipeline platforms will also be enabled for the same tools supported here.
 These include (in order of priority):

 - CircleCI
 - Github Actions